RhysJones1/Learn-Java/README.md

 ## Compiling and Running a Program on cmd

 Before diving into the chapters a quick note on compiling and running code.
 Throughout the book it asks you to compile and run your program via command line.
-So here's a few reminder points:
+So here's a few reminder points (I've never used a mac before so I only know the windows commands):

 * Make sure you have installed the Java 11 SDK and added it to the path: